dikaeinstein/batch/README.md

-# batch
+# Batch

-A tiny package to handle batch operation
+A tiny package to handle batch operation.